manoelcampos/sma-torrent/README.md

 1. Open a terminal in the project's root folder
 1. Compile the project: `mvn package` to generate the project jar file.
 1. Start the JADE server: `./0-start-server.sh` and wait until the JADE GUI is shown.
-1. You can use the command `./1-create-clients.sh` to create several clients/agents at the folder `clients`.
-The number of clients to be create can be changed editing the script.
-The JADE framework requires that each client/agent has a alias.
-This scripts gives numbered alias for the created clients, such as cli1, cli2, etc.
+1. You can use the command `./1-create-clients.sh number-of-clients-to-create` to create several clients/agents at the folder `clients`.
+For instance, executing `./1-create-clients.sh 2` will create two clients named `cli1` and `cli2` at the `clients` folder.
+As the JADE framework requires that each client/agent has a alias, the scripts consider that when creating and executing a client.
 1. To run each created client/agent you have to execute the command `./2-exec-client.sh agent-alias` for each client/agent you want to run.
 For instance, executing `./2-exec-client.sh cli1` will run the agent named `cli1` that has to be created previously at the folder `clients/cli1`.